201026-reston-java-msa/demos/week5/README.md

 The **Observer Pattern** is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of state changes.
     - This pattern is similar (but not identical) to the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) design pattern.

+## `AppModule`: The Root Module
+An Angular **module class** describes how the application parts fit together.
+Every application has at least one Angular module, the root module that you bootstrap to launch the application.
+You can call it anything you want.
+The conventional name is `AppModule`.

+### `@NgModule` Decorator
+The `@NgModule` decorator identifies AppModule as an Angular module class (also called an `NgModule` class).
+- `@NgModule` takes a metadata object that tells Angular how to compile and launch the application.
+    - `imports` — the BrowserModule that this and every application needs to run in a browser.
+    - `declarations` — the application's lone component, which is also ...
+    - `bootstrap` — the root component that Angular creates and inserts into the index.html host web page.